 Hence, the content of the written work becomes irrelevant when meditating with a pen and paper or a keyboard.
 The subject of writing is also insignificant, although one may be inclined towards a favorite issue or a list of ideas clouding their judgment at the time.

-How to Use Writing as Meditation
+Correct Way to Use Writing as Meditation

 Meditation works by focusing one’s thoughts on a specific activity, subject, or thought, training a person to redirect attention.
 It helps improve awareness, mental clarity, and emotional calmness.